Body language beats* in fiction are like stage directions. They serve various purposes in fiction:

 - Body language beats are manipulated to either speed up the pace (fewer / zero beats) or to slow it down (longer beats).

-- Each beat and meaningful.
+- Each beat is meaningful.
 It tells us something about the character’s desire/motivation/interiority.
 Never just one purpose.
 Several, layered.
 Never just ‘to break up the page’.

 - Some of the more experimental writers have a non-standard way of writing dialogue scenes, for instance with dashes and no speech marks.
 While this can read as irritating and pretentious (what, you too good for standard punctuation?)
 I’m sure these writers do it to avoid the pitfalls that come with the conventions.
 Not all genres, categories and publishers will accept non-standard dialogue layout, though.